THE BENEFITS OF KELP

 Adults can usually take at least 1800 mg of kelp daily and up to about 4000 mg, preferably with meals.
 That is how deficient many people are in iodine and the other minerals found in kelp.
 4000 mg is about 6 capsules daily.

 Capsules, tablets, granules or powder.
 Kelp capsules are better than tablets because capsules are larger, so fewer are required.
-Powdered or granulated kelp is okay, but it does not taste good so the capsules are better for this reason, as well.
+Powdered or granulated kelp is okay, but it does not taste good so the capsules or cooked leaves are better for this reason, as well.

 Children over the age of about 7 may take 600 mg of kelp capsules daily.
 Younger children and babies usually do not need it, although some might benefit from 100-300 mg daily.

-This is an excellent procedure to remineralize the body faster.
-This procedure is a little messy, but you can do it in the bathtub and imagine you are at a fancy health spa.
-Some day, we hope that health spas will offer this procedure.
-For details, read The Kelp Wrap.
+Procedure.
+The procedure is a little messy, but you can do it in the bathtub or on a yoga mat or towel that you then wash off in the shower.
+You can imagine you are at a fancy health spa where such procedures are common.
+Some day, we hope that more health spas will offer this procedure.
+For more details, read The Kelp Wrap.

 References